• Skip to primary navigation

 THEANINE IN TEA

-What does L-theanine do that has millions of people drinking tea?
+What does l-theanine do that has millions of people drinking tea?

 Two sleeping states:

-1. Delta waves are when the entire electrical brain activity cycles very slowly at about a wave per second and occurs during deep sleep.
+1. Delta waves are when the entire electrical brain activity cycles slowly at about a wave per second and occurs during deep sleep.

 2. Theta waves occur during dream sleep and deep relaxation and cycle at about five waves per second.